flipchan/LayerProx/README.md

-Version 1.5:
+Version 2:
 -----------
-version 1.5 will be out soon here is the new features: connections go like this:
+version 2  will be out soon here is the new features: connections go like this:
 ```console
 you/user -> Tor -> LayerProx client -> LayerProx server
 ```
 public LayerProx server will come up soon
-Securer/more crypto: advance/remove/replace scrypt

 have been added:
-stronger pgp code it nows signs and verifies the data and if the data is not verified it will break
+crypto sys: pgp + aes-ctr + hmac

 install:
 --------